juantarrel/gowl/README.md

 # GOWL

-GOWL (*Golang Window Locationt*) is a cross-platform package to get the location of all windows in you os.
+GOWL (*Golang Window Location*) is a cross-platform package to get the location of all windows in you os.